This Is How I Do It: Goldieblox Debbie Sterling

 Advertisement

 7 p.m.
 Arrive at home, feed Miles, play, read a book.
-Miles’ favorite toys are the Cloud B Twilight Constellation Turtle Nightlight and the Luxo ball from Pixar.
-Our favorite books are from the Literati subscription box.
+Miles’ favourite toys are the Cloud B Twilight Constellation Turtle Nightlight and the Luxo ball from Pixar.
+Our favourite books are from the Literati subscription box.

 8 p.m.
 Put Miles to bed.